Today, around $4.3T worth of global commerce happens online. Stripe is intent on growing that number.

 - Claire Hughes Johnson, who has been the COO since 2014.

 - Will Gaybrick, who joined Stripe in 2015.
-He was previously at Thrive Capital, which led the Series C investment to Stripe back in 2014.
-Gaybrick holds numerous roles including CFO, Chief Product Officer, and Head of Payments.
+He was previously at Thrive Capital, which led Stripe’s Series C round back in 2014.
+Gaybrick is Stripe’s chief product officer and head of payments.

 How Stripe’s product suite feeds into its goals